SVA Summer Residency Program 2017—4 weeks starting June 26th.

 The SVA TypeLab summer residency program offers a 4 week immersive experience in typeface design.
 It provides theoretical background and practical experience for designers at all career levels seeking to create dynamic original fonts, with special consideration given to typography’s role as a narrative tool.
 Lettering and type design will be explored within their larger social and cultural context as well as in terms of typographic theory and usage, aesthetics, and technology.
-Over the course of the program, students will design a typeface (either from scratch or by re-drawing a historical typeface; starting with or modifying an existing commercial digital typeface is not allowed) and use it in a project of their choosing in any media.
+Over the course of the program, participants will design a typeface (either from scratch or by re-drawing a historical typeface; starting with or modifying an existing commercial digital typeface is not allowed) and use it in a project of their choosing in any media.

 The program is built around interrelated modules of four classes per week, with each week bringing a new instructor along with guest lecturers and critics.
 Field trips to a design firm and a letterpress facility complement class work and allow students to directly interact with some of the best type designers in New York City and get acquainted with world famous design studios.
-Each student is required to complete a typeface and specimen poster, and give a 10 minute audio/visual presentation at the completion of the program.
+Each participant is required to complete a typeface and specimen poster, and give a 10 minute audio/visual presentation at the completion of the program.